 “Richard L. Hasen, a professor of law and political science at the University of California, Irvine, said that society could benefit when justices — who are paid about $250,000 a year, far less than they would earn in private practice — leave Washington to speak about how the court works… Dr. Hasen also found that in part through their travel, justices have increasingly gained a celebrity status, with websites like SCOTUS Map tracking their trips, based on public announcements, long before they show up in any disclosure report.

 “Justice Sonia Sotomayor runs into Hillary Clinton at a Costco, and that makes national news,” Dr. Hasen said.
 “Now they are celebrities, so we just hear about them more.”

 So don’t worry.
 Learn to live through celebrities, and you will feel good about yourself.
 The USA?
+With the present mindset?
 Leading us down the abyss.
 Learn to live as a bottom feeder.